 School Direct Training Programme is for high-quality graduates who want to be part of a school team from day one.
 It is funded by tuition fees paid by the trainee, who may receive a bursary of up to £30,000 to support them while they train.
 Places are available for those wishing to teach Primary, Art and Design, Biology, Business Studies, Chemistry, Computer Science, Design and Technology, Drama, English, Geography, History, Maths, Media Studies, Modern Languages, Physics, Psychology and Religious Education.

-School Direct Training Programme (salaried) is an employment-based route for high-quality experienced graduates with at least three years’ work experience.
-(This does not have to be in the education sector) You are employed as an unqualified teacher by a school and earn a salary while you train.
+School Direct Training Programme (salaried) is an employment-based route for high-quality experienced graduates.
+You are employed as an unqualified teacher by a school and earn a salary while you train.
 High quality graduates will typically have a 2:1 degree or higher.
-Placements are available for those who wish to teach the following: Primary, Biology, Chemistry, Computer Science, Design and Technology, English, Geography, History, Maths, Modern Languages and Physics.
+Placements may be available for those who wish to teach the following: Biology, Chemistry, Computer Science, Design and Technology, English, Geography, History, Maths, Modern Languages and Physics.